-We generated DEMs from very-high-resolution commercial stereo satellite imagery (DigitalGlobe WorldView-1, WorldView-2, WorldView-3, and GeoEye-1) using the NASA Ames Stereo Pipeline (ASP, (Beyer et al., 2019, 2018; Shean et al., 2016))
+We generated DEMs from high-resolution commercial stereo satellite imagery (DigitalGlobe WorldView-1, WorldView-2, WorldView-3, and GeoEye-1) using the NASA Ames Stereo Pipeline (ASP, (Beyer et al., 2018)) and methodology described

-135 and methodology described by Shean et al. (2016).
-A total of ~3000 along-track stereopairs from October 2010 to May 2015 were processed for the Amundsen and Bellinghausen Sea coastline of West Antarctica (Figure 1).
-For this study, we focus our analysis on a ~260x240 km region with dense WorldView/GeoEye DEM coverage covering the PIG ice shelf and lower trunk (Figure 1C).
+135 in Shean et al. (2016).
+A total of ~3000 along-track stereopairs from October 2010 to May 2015 were processed for the West Antarctic coastline (Figure 1).
+For this study, we focus our analysis on a ~260x240 km region with dense WorldView/GeoEye DEM coverage covering the PIG shelf and lower trunk (Figure 1C).

-Stereo image dimensions are typically ~13-17 km wide and 111 km long, with ~0.3-0.5 m ground sample distance (GSD).
+Stereo image dimensions are typically \sim 13-17 km wide and 111 km long, with \sim 0.3-0.5 m ground sample distance (GSD).
+The Level-1B (L1B) images were orthorectified using a smoothed version of the Bedmap2 surface DEM (Fretwell et al., 2013)

-- 140 The Level-1B (L1B) images were orthorectified using a smoothed version of the Bedmap2 surface DEM (Fretwell et al., 2013) before stereo correlation.
-For reference, advanced processing settings for ASP included "seed-mode 3" (sparse_disp utility) to initialize the correlation, a 2-level correlation pyramid limit, a correlation timeout of 360 seconds, parabolic sub-pixel refinement, and filtering of isolated disparity map clusters with area <1024 pixels (see Shean et al., 2016 for additional details).
-We generated additional "cross-track" or "coincident mono" DEMs from pairs of independent mono images with geometry - 145 suitable for stereo reconstruction.
+140 before stereo correlation.
+Processing settings for ASP (see Shean et al., 2016) include "seed-mode 3" (sparse_disp utility) to initialize the correlation, a 2-level correlation pyramid limit, a correlation timeout of 360 seconds, parabolic sub-pixel refinement, and filtering of isolated disparity map clusters with area <1024 pixels.
+We generated additional "cross-track" or "coincident mono" DEMs from pairs of independent mono images with geometry suitable for stereo reconstruction.
 We identified candidate pairs in the DigitalGlobe image archive based on the criteria in Table 1, and generated 24 DEMs from images acquired between October 2011 and January 2012.
 Some of these cross-track pairs were acquired on the same orbit, while others were acquired on different orbits, sometimes by different spacecraft.
 Final time offsets between the images ranged from 0.007 to 1.6 days.

-The cross-track DEMs potentially have increased error due to horizontal displacement errors (i.e., errors due to ice flow
+The cross-track DEMs potentially have increased error due to residual horizontal displacement errors (i.e., errors due to ice flow between image acquisitions), non-ideal stereo geometry (e.g., smaller convergence angles) and the fact that some errors

-- 150 between image acquisitions), non-ideal stereo geometry (e.g., smaller convergence angles) and the fact that some errors in ephemeris data for the two images are independent (as opposed to highly correlated errors for along-track pairs).
+150 in ephemeris data for the two images are independent (as opposed to highly correlated errors for along-track pairs).
 In practice, these issues can result in increased DEM vertical/horizontal bias and increased relative error (e.g., more "tilt").
 Despite potentially increased error, we include these cross-track DEMs in our analysis to fill critical gaps in coverage near the PIG grounding line, and to increase overall DEM sample size for the 2011/2012 season.
-As described in Section 2.2, these errors - 155 are mitigated through subsequent DEM co-registration and correction.
+As described in Section 2.2, these errors are mitigated through subsequent DEM co-registration and correction.

-2.1.2 SPIRIT DEMs
+155 2.1.2 SPIRIT DEMs

-We incorporated all six available SPIRIT (SPOT 5 stereoscopic survey of Polar Ice: Reference Images and Topographies, (Korona et al., 2009)) 40-m posting DEMs that covered some portion of the PIG ice shelf between January 5, 2008 and January 18, 2010.
-Unlike the sub-meter WorldView/GeoEye imagery, the ~5 m GSD SPOT-5 images are unable to resolve meter-scale
+We incorporated all six available SPIRIT (SPOT 5 stereoscopic survey of Polar Ice: Reference Images and Topographies, (Korona et al., 2009)) 40-m posting DEMs that covered some portion of the PIG shelf between January 5, 2008 and January 18, 2010.
+Unlike the sub-meter WorldView/GeoEye imagery, the ~5 m GSD SPOT-5 images are unable to resolve meter-scale ice sheet texture, and stereo image correlation often fails for flat, effectively featureless surfaces, leading to gaps in the output DEM.
+The km-scale ridges/troughs, ~100-1000 m wind-sculpted surface features, and rifts on the main PIG shelf, however,